Roosevelt 10 Things You Need to Know

 Breakfast and Lunch

 Our school now qualifies for free breakfast for all students under the Community Eligibility Provision.
 This means that all students will be able to participate in our breakfast at no cost.
 We will be taking part in the "Breakfast After the Bell" program.
-This insures that every student is offered a breakfast after the school day begins.
-This will also replace the daily snack and milk break, so you no longer need to supply a snack or send money for snack milk.
-Due to these changes, we will no longer have a "Breakfast Club" before school.
+This ensures that every student is offered a breakfast after the school day begins.

 The daily lunch menu is published on the school district website under Food & Nutrition - Menus.